syncfusion-content/wpf-docs/wpf/TabControl/Overview.md

 **Selection** - Provides support to select the tabs quickly through keyboard or mouse interaction.

-**Styles** - Provides a rich set of built-in themes and customizes the style of each part of TabControl.
+**Styles** - Provides a rich set of built-in themes and customizes the style of each part of `TabControl`.

-**Drag and drop** - Provides support to reorder the tabs by dragging and dropping headers and change the color of drag marker while dragging the tab page in TabControl.
+**Drag and drop** - Provides support to reorder the tabs by dragging and dropping headers and change the color of drag marker while dragging the tab page in `TabControl`.

-**Scrolling** - Provides support to scroll the tab items to next, previous, first, and last in TabControl.
+**Scrolling** - Provides support to scroll the tab items to next, previous, first, and last in `TabControl`.

 **Images** - Provides support to add images to the tab header and also aligns the header image to any position.